rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default RepositoryList;
 {{< /highlight >}}

-The `fetchMore()` function performs the query from the initial request and takes a configuration object.
-One thing the configuration object can be used for is overriding the variables.
-In the case of pagination, it means you want to pass the `endCursor` of the previous query result to use it for the query as `after` argument.
-Otherwise, when not specifying any variables, you would perform the initial request again.
+The `fetchMore()` function performs the query from the initial request, and takes a configuration object, which can be used to override variables.
+With pagination, this means you pass the `endCursor` of the previous query result to use it for the query as `after` argument.
+Otherwise,  you would perform the initial request again because no variables are specified.

 {{< highlight javascript "hl_lines=10 11 12" >}}
 const RepositoryList = ({ repositories, fetchMore }) => (